 “Spearheaded marketing strategy pivot, saving the company $ 14, 000 -$ 20, 000 annually.”

-If you have some particular achievements that you would like to highlight, you can also place them in a separate section near the top of your resume.
+When you list achievements in your resume, it is important to show the best ones first.
+If you have some particular achievements that you would like to highlight, you can even place them in a separate section near the top of your resume.
 This may be in your Summary section, or in a distinct Achievements section.
 This way, they will be prominently featured and well-positioned to catch the eye of a recruiter.
 As the University of Missouri says, “Always put the most important and relevant information first on your resume.”

 Put them in a separate section